Computer Data Conversion

 Types of Computer Buses

-Types of Register and their Functions
+Types of Registers and their Functions

 Functions of Registers

-i.Registers hold the address of memory where the CPU wants to read or write data
+i.
+They hold the address of memory locations where the CPU wants to read or write data.

-iii.They are used to specify the address of a particular I/O device
+iii.
+They are used to specify the address of a particular Input/Output (I/O) device.

 iv.
-Registers are used for exchanging data between the I/O module and the processor
+Registers are used for exchanging data between the I/O module and the processor.

-vii.They hold the memory addresses of data and instructions during the execution phase
+vii.
+They temporarily hold memory addresses of data and instructions during the execution phase.

 Differences between Registers and Main Memory